Oddnitt History, Family Crest & Coats of Arms

 Early Origins of the Oddnitt family

 The surname Oddnitt was first found in Shropshire at Hodnet, a village and civil parish in the union of Drayton, in the hundred of North Bradford.

 The first record of the place name was found in the Domesday Book of 1086 where it was listed as Odenet.

 Important Dates for the Oddnitt family

 This web page shows only a small excerpt of our Oddnitt research.
-Another 239 words (17 lines of text) covering the years 1116 and 1237 are included under the topic Early Oddnitt History in all our PDF Extended History products and printed products wherever possible.
+Another 120 words (9 lines of text) covering the years 1116 and 1237 are included under the topic Early Oddnitt History in all our PDF Extended History products and printed products wherever possible.

 Oddnitt Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Hodenet, Hignett, Hignet, Hodnet, Hodnett, Hodenett, Hodinett, Hodinutt, Hodinut, Hodinott, Hodinot, Hoddenett, Hoddinet, Hoddinutt and many more.

 Early Notables of the Oddnitt family (pre 1700)

 More information is included under the topic Early Oddnitt Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Oddnitt family to Ireland

 Some of the Oddnitt family moved to Ireland, but this topic is not covered in this excerpt.

 Another 104 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Oddnitt family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Oddnitt or a variant listed above: Humphrey Hadnett, who sailed to Virginia in 1635; Elizabeth and James Hignett sailed to Maryland in 1666; John Hignett to Maryland in 1675; Francis Hadnett arrived in Boston Massachusetts in 1767.